-- Other languages of Argentina are Toba, Welsh, and Guarani.
+- Other languages of Argentina are Toba and Welsh.

 Native Language of Argentina

 In the 19th and early 20th centuries, as the number of migrants increased and people from all over Europe poured into Argentina, the region’s languages took an exciting turn.
 The Spaniards were among the first people to come to Argentina, and they brought Spanish, which became the region’s dominant language.

 Although other indigenous tribes and communities also settled in Argentina, the Spanish language’s impact was not easy to replace.
 Due to this, the native language spoken in Argentina to this day is Spanish.

 - About 41.7 million people speak Spanish in Argentina as a native language.